opentsdb-js/opentsdb.js/README.md

 <a name="query-downsample"></a>
 #### query.downsample( [downsample] )

 This method is a setter/getter.
 If no `downsample` function is provided, returns the configured `downsample` function.
-By default, downsampling is turned off.
+By default, downsampling is turned off (i.e., set to `null`).
 To specify a `downsample` function,

 ``` javascript
 query.downsample( '5s-avg' );